 The yellow, green and pink energies re-combine into a light-blue vortex, and this is the ultimate healing energy – the unlimited, universe-given energy which can heal everything, past, present, future.

-All the colour tones are pastel shades – as created from light, rather than the kinds of colors we can print.
+All the colour tones are pastel shades – as created from light, rather than the kinds of colors we can print or paint with.

-The three tones which I consider “ugly” (B, C-sharp, F-sharp) all have the tri-tone (AKA Devil’s interval) relationship to one of the three tonics, or are a diminished 2nd.
+The three tones which I consider “ugly” (B, C-sharp, F-sharp) all have the tri-tone (AKA Devil’s interval) relationship to one of the “magic” tonics B-flat, F and maybe C), or are a diminished 2nd.
 I think of those three notes like the plant that will kill you if eaten, but which can be used to create medicine.
 And the section on Cancer treatment with tri-tones is a good example of this.

 Harmonic associations and colours